SmartContractSecurity/SWC-registry/entries/SWC-CTK-70.md

 High Volume of whales

 ## Description
-There are significant volume of whales detected in this project.
+A significant volume of whales detected in this project.

 ## Remediation
 N/A